Greek fire: Projectors

 Based on these descriptions and the Byzantine sources, John Haldon and Maurice Byrne designed a hypothetical apparatus as consisting of three main components: a bronze pump, which was used to pressurize the oil; a brazier, used to heat the oil (πρόπυρον, propyron, "pre-heater"); and the nozzle, which was covered in bronze and mounted on a swivel (στρεπτόν, strepton).
 The brazier, burning a match of linen or flax that produced intense heat and the characteristic thick smoke, was used to heat oil and the other ingredients in an airtight tank above it, a process that also helped to dissolve the resins into a fluid mixture.
 The substance was pressurized by the heat and the use of a force pump.
-After it had reached the proper pressure, a valve connecting the tank with the swivel was opened and the mixture was discharged from its end, being ignited at its mouth by a flame.
-The intense heat of the flame made necessary the presence of heat shields made of iron (βουκόλια, boukolia), which are attested in the fleet inventories.
+After it had reached the proper pressure, a valve connecting the tank to the swivel was opened, and the mixture was discharged from the swivel, ignited at its mouth by a flame.
+The intense heat of the flame made the presence of heat shields made of iron (βουκόλια, boukolia) necessary, which are attested in the fleet inventories.

-The process of operating Haldon and Byrne's design was fraught with danger, as the mounting pressure could easily make the heated oil tank explode, a flaw which was not recorded as a problem with the historical fire weapon.
+The process of operating Haldon and Byrne's design was fraught with danger, as the mounting pressure could easily cause the heated oil tank to explode, a flaw that was not recorded as a problem with the historical fire weapon.
 In the experiments conducted by Haldon in 2002 for the episode "Fireship" of the television series Machines Times Forgot, even modern welding techniques failed to secure adequate insulation of the bronze tank under pressure.
-This led to the relocation of the pressure pump between the tank and the nozzle.
+This led to the pressure pump being relocated between the tank and the nozzle.
 The full-scale device built on this basis established the effectiveness of the mechanism's design, even with the simple materials and techniques available to the Byzantines.
-The experiment used crude oil mixed with wood resins, and achieved a flame temperature of over 1000 C and an effective range of up to 15 m.
+The experiment used crude oil mixed with wood resins; it achieved a flame temperature of over 1000 C and an effective range of up to 15 m.